I can’t believe it! Robin Williams, the happiest and funniest man of my

 Today's

-generation of children is the most closely observed, monitored, cherished and
+generation of children is our history's most closely observed, monitored, cherished, and

 and there are fewer children upon whom parents can beam their attention.
-Many parents these days don't expect
+Many parents don't expect

-their children to contribute much around the house, although they do expect
+their children to contribute much around the house, but they expect

 Could it

+be that this is the answer I am looking for?
 We never get to be kids, so we do not want to become older adults?
-Could it be someone stole their childhood so they steal their adulthood?
+Could it be that someone stole their childhood, so they stole their adulthood?

 No comments: